United States Air Force Academy

 The Academy’s leadership felt greatly indebted to General Harmon and sought to honor his accomplishments in some way.
 The Department of History considered launching a lecture series to commemorate his efforts, and in 1959 the Harmon Memorial Lecture Series in Military History was born.

 The Harmon Lecture series supports two goals: to encourage the interest in contemporary military history and to stimulate in cadets a lifelong interest in the study of the history of the military profession.
 The lectures are published and distributed to interested individuals and organizations throughout the world and many are used in courses at the Academy.
-In this way, we continue to honor the memory of General Harmon, who during his lifetime developed a keen interest in military history and greatly contributed to establishing the United States Air Force Academy.
+In this way, we continue to honor the memory of General Harmon, who during his lifetime developed a keen interest in military history and greatly contributed to establishing the Academy.